lorenzo85/scenarios-ica/egress-external-services-tls-origination/step1/text.md

-Isto's service registry entries are configured using a [ServiceEntry](https://istio.io/latest/docs/reference/config/networking/service-entry/#ServiceEntry) and a [DestinationRule](https://istio.io/latest/docs/reference/config/networking/destination-rule/) resources.
+Isto's TLS origination for external services is configured using a [ServiceEntry](https://istio.io/latest/docs/reference/config/networking/service-entry/#ServiceEntry) and a [DestinationRule](https://istio.io/latest/docs/reference/config/networking/destination-rule/) resource.

 Create a service entry resource in the `default` namespace named `finance-yahoo-com` to allow